 Prepping for When Flooding Strikes

 That’s because floods don’t typically give you much time to prepare, and many unfortunate people decide to wait until the last minute and then try to get up to speed.
-Maybe you don’t live in a part of the country that experiences flooding too often, but this information could still be of importance to you, especially if your area were to ever be blindsided by a freak storm.
+Maybe you don’t live in a part of the country that experiences flooding too often, but this information could still be of importance to you, especially if your area were ever to be blindsided by a freak storm.
 Here’s more on prepping for when flooding strikes.

 Prepping for When Flooding Strikes